JulianFeinauer/vaadin-flow-karaf-example/README.md

 * vaadin-base: Contains the vaadin core without components
 * vaadin-full: Contains the vaadin core and lots of vaadin components
 * vaadin-servlet: starts the vaadin servlet (necessary to have a running application)
+* vaadin-demo: Contains multiple Vaadin Views (Pages) that should be automatically registered

 ## Quickstart